superfaceai/one-sdk-js/README.md

 ## Install

-To install OneSDK into a Node.js project run:
+To install OneSDK into a Node.js project, run:

 ```shell
 npm install @superfaceai/one-sdk